invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

 2.0
 ```

-To make this work, we need to overload multiplication to invoke the unit type's constructor.
+To make this work, we need to overload multiplication to invoke the constructor of the unit type.
 Below is a simplified version of what goes on under the hood of Unitful.jl:

 ```julia